engels74/overseerr-anime-source/README.md

 ## 📖 Documentation

-All the documentation for the "Oveerseerr (Anime Support)" is located at the active [Pull Request](https://github.com/sct/overseerr/pull/3664) page.
+All documentation for "Overseerr (Anime Support)" is located at the active [Pull Request](https://github.com/sct/overseerr/pull/3664) page.

-For more information about the Docker image itself, you can visit [engels74.net](https://engels74.net/containers/overseerr-anime).
+For more information about the Docker image, visit [engels74.net](https://engels74.net/containers/overseerr-anime).

 ## 🐋 Docker Image